 one at your right and the other at your left, in your Kingdom.”

 “You do not know what you are asking. – (Matt 20: 20-22)

 You want to know why I did that?
 Why I went up to Jesus and dared to ask him to take care of my boys and keep them close to him, close to his authority, so they could share it?

-And yes, they were good boys, — Mother’s angels, the two of them.
-Why, my younger one, James, he didn’t even like fish, but did he complain?
+And yes, they were good boys—Mother’s angels, the two of them.
+Why, my younger one, John, he didn’t even like fish, but did he complain?
 No, he ate it just like he worked the life with a pragmatic shrug, just like his brother.

 Anyway, first this rabbi, he goes up to Peter and his brother and says, “Come with me, and I’ll make you fishers of men,” he says.
 A real comedian, you know?

 But I have to say, he was charismatic.
 He’d give you a look with those eyes, as though he’d know you all your life, and you were the only person he was seeing in the moment, and then with the humor?
 Devastating!
 He knew how to draw you in.
 Peter and his brother both followed him—men with families, you know, just walking away from their nets.